nomic-ai/contrastors/README.md

 ## License

-This project and models are licensed under the [Apache 2.0 License](LICENSE).
+This code is licensed under the [Apache 2.0 License](LICENSE).
+See the model cards for the individual license for each model.

 ## Acknowledgements